 In order to create the richest possible global experience for our students, we have created an array of exciting semester-long and summer programs and courses:

-On occasion, NYU Journalism runs courses at other sites, such as Buenos Aires, Argentina; Madrid, Spain; London, England.
+On occasion, NYU Journalism runs courses at other sites, such as Buenos Aires, Argentina; Madrid, Spain; Tel Aviv, Israel.

 We currently offer versions of all undergraduate electives abroad, including Journalism & Society, Issues & Ideas, Journalism as Literature, Methods & Practice, Production & Publication, and Elective Reporting Topics.